-As the days into my trip progressed, I realized that a lot of the natural sites that survived or where maintained either had some spiritual or cultural ties to them.
-Now whether I believe the stories or not, were irrelevant.
-All that matter was that thankfully, they were being preserved, and I could visit them.
-Here are my favorites from the sites I visited Awhum Waterfall is attached to a monastery.
-The water is believed to be scared.
-So much so that women are not meant to visit the fall wearing trousers.
-The waterfall is about an hour to a 90 minutes’ drive from Enugu city depending on where you are.
-The whole tour is 6.77 km and it took us 2 hours 27 minutes to complete with stops for photos and breaks.
+As the days of my trip progressed, I realized that many of the natural sites that had survived or were being preserved had strong spiritual or cultural ties.
+Whether I believed the stories behind them or not was irrelevant.
+What mattered was that, thanks to those beliefs, these incredible places were being protected and were still accessible to visitors.
+Here are my favorite sites from the ones I visited.
+Awhum Waterfall is attached to a monastery, and the water is believed to be sacred.
+So much so that women are traditionally not allowed to visit the falls while wearing trousers.
+The waterfall is about an hour to an hour and a half's drive from Enugu City, depending on where you depart from.
+The entire hike covers 6.77 km and took us 2 hours and 27 minutes to complete, including photo stops and breaks.
 It is absolutely beautiful.
-First you start on an open stretch, then the path starts to go downhill till you get to the stream that flows out from the waterfall.
-At this point we took off our shoes.
-Next stop was a cave with a statue of Mary.
-Inte...
+The trail begins on an open stretch before gradually descending until you reach the stream that flows from the waterfall.
+At this poi...

 I know most of you may have heard of Lagos.
 The Mega city.
 A city where people come to in search of their dreams, of opportunities and or their destiny.
 I like many Nigerians, I am no different.
 In 2001 I came Lagos, I came to Eko with the hope of realizing my dream.
 Umm but why Eko?
 You see I am Igbo and like may tribes in Nigeria or dare I say Africa, the fate and future of a woman is dependent on her male counterpart.
 With this I mean first her father, then brothers, uncles, her husband or any other male counter part for that matter.
 Well let’s just say I wanted to be able to decide for myself.
 I wanted to be in a place where accepting decisions and guidance wasn’t about gender but competence.
 A place where my voice and my opinion would count.
 From the tales I had heard Eko sounded like such a place.
 A gateway to opportunities, a melting pot of desires, of creativity, of sheer will and tenacity – I wanted in.
 Of course I would later learn that in reality, the story do...